Table of Contents

 Final Thoughts

-The Smith Machine Romanian Deadlift is an effective, controlled movement that develops your hamstrings, glutes, and lower back with reduced risk of injury.
-By directing your bar path, you help lifters of all levels perfect the hip hinge, maintain good form, and activate muscles optimally.
+The Smith Machine Romanian Deadlift is an effective, controlled movement that develops your hamstrings, glutes, and lower back with reduced balance demands.
+By keeping the bar close, bracing your core, and hinging at the hips, you can build a stronger posterior chain with clean, repeatable reps.

 References